 July 19, 2018

-In today’s cut-throat eCommerce market, retailers are turning to Drop Shipping to send online orders directly to their customers.
-It’s a strategy designed to help them compete with rivals without spending more on inventory.
+In today’s cut-throat eCommerce market, retailers are turning to Dropshipping to send online orders directly to consumers.
+It’s a strategy designed to help businesses compete without spending more on inventory.

 This retail technique is becoming an integral part of many growing online businesses.
 It helps solve the problems of ordering inventory in advance and transporting those goods to your customer.
 Instead, you just have the wholesaler ship the item with a customized label and invoice.
 The beauty is, your customer probably won’t know (or even care) how it got there.

 This supply chain method is a great asset to starting an online store, but it’s not without its problems.
 Let’s talk a little bit about the pros and cons of using dropshipping.

 “You can run your business from the beach.”